 Through our subsidiary, BS Norway Ltd, we hold 25 exploration licenses in Norway.
 These permits give us the right to explore and the right to apply for extraction permits for a wide range of metals.
 These include battery metals, such as manganese, molybdenum and cobalt.

-We are undertaking substantial geological works in Norway this summer, through our geological team and additional specialists, across presently three sites where we hold licences.
+We undertook substantial geological works in Norway in summer 2018, through our geological team and additional specialists, across presently three sites where we hold licences.
 These licenses include:

 Lillefjell 4,5 and 6

 We hold twelve licences altogether for the Lillefjell region, covering an area of 110-kilometre squares.
 We will collect up to 300 samples from three of these licenced areas (Lillefjell 4,5 and 6) across approximately 30 km2.
 Here, we have the right to explore nickel, copper and platinum group metals among others.